DauntlessReset/my-development-wiki/git/page.md

 ### Good Commit Messages

 - Invoke the ```git commit``` command with no flags.
-This will bring up your default editor so you can make a longer, more meaningful and commit message with the benefits of formatting.
+This will bring up your default editor so you can make a longer, more meaningful commit message with the benefits of formatting.
 - Focus on the *why* of the change, not the *how* or the *what*.

 **Header**